KuhlTime/hsd-exam-finder/README.md

     npm run dev
     ```

+## 🖥 Tech Stack

+Because this was a quick weekend project and the website is not very complex I am using "vanilla" JavaScript + [jQuery](https://jquery.com).

 ## 👩‍💻 You want to help?

 - You can code?
 - Have any suggestions / ideas / questions?
-- Want to tell me that you like my tool? 🤩
+- Want to tell me that you like my tool?

-Just hit me up under my email address:
+I would love to hear from you! 😍

 ![Email Shield](https://img.shields.io/badge/E--Mail-andre.kuhlmann%40study.hs--duesseldorf.de-E60028)